Joachim Werner (archaeologist): Life

 Werner was born in Berlin, where he took his school finishing examinations at the French High-School, and in 1928 he began his specialist study of Prehistory and Early History, Classical Archaeology and both ancient and middle History.
 Among his teachers were (amongst others) Max Ebert and Wilhelm Unverzagt in Berlin, Oswald Menghin in Vienna and Gero von Merhart in Marburg.
 In Marburg he obtained his doctorate on 7 December 1932 with the dissertation Münzdatierte austrasische Grabfunde (Coin-Dated Grave Goods from Austrasia), which under the guidance of Hans Zeiss undertook the project to develop an absolute chronology of the Merovingian period based upon graves which contained (datable) coins.
 Although it has often had to be revised since then, this work was nevertheless a milestone in the knowledge of the Early Middle Ages.

-After the Machtergreifung (Takeover of Power) of the National Socialists in 1933, he joined the Nazi Party and the Sturmabteilung, to deflect attention from the fact that his father and grandparents were members of the Romani people.
+After the Machtergreifung (Takeover of Power) in 1933, he joined the Nazi Party and the Sturmabteilung, to deflect attention from the fact that his father and grandparents were members of the Romani people.